sflavelle/writing/Incompatible Time (AHiT)/Chapters/02 - Back Then/01 - Subcon.md

 "B-Boss!
 Sorry, we were just-"

 "*No, don't worry.
-I just wanted to see how you're all doing.*" The rest of him slid out from the ground and he looked over at the group playing Tag. "*What, too tired to join your friends, you two?*"
+I just wanted to see how you're all doing.*" The rest of him casually slid out from the ground and he looked over at the group playing Tag. "*What, too tired to join your friends, you two?*"

 "We're fine, *he's* just telling me a story he made up."

 "Wh- I *didn't make it up*!
 The castle actually happened!
 We just, apparently got sent back in time to before it happened!"

-"Snatcher, tell him he's a moron."
+"Boss, tell him he's a moron."

 Snatcher widened an eye.
 So he wasn't the only one who remembered... interesting. "*Actually, they're right.
-If it wasn't for a living kid with a hat, none of us would even know.*"
+If it wasn't for a living kid with a hat, the planet would be dead soon and none of us would even know.*"

 "See!
 I told you!"